 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 This property should deliver a lively mix of uses anchored by an interior grid of streets and a substantial public open space.